 Risk management associated with TSFs includes risk identification, an appropriate control regime and the verification of control performance.

-- Establishment of the Surface Mining Centre of Excellence Tailings team to provide technical expertise, ownership of the technical content of the global tailings safety standard and a second line of assurance in undertaking technical risk reviews of our facilities
+- Established the Surface Mining Centre of Excellence to provide technical expertise, ownership of the technical content of the Group standard and a second line of assurance by undertaking technical risk reviews for sites

-- All designs and major studies for operational tailings storage facilities are reviewed by our Surface Mining Centre of Excellence Tailings team as well as by an independent third party
+- Continue to ensure that all designs and major studies for operational tailings storage facilities are reviewed by our Surface Mining Centre of Excellence Tailings team as well as by an independent third party

-- Updating our safety standard and procedure as required to ensure we continue to learn from and embed any tailings audit outcomes and include industry-leading practices
+- Updated our safety standard and procedure to ensure we continued to learn from and embed any tailings audit outcomes and include industry-leading practices